ManasGupta7564/Bulldozer-Price-Prediction-model/README.md

 Different machine learning models are trained, including `RandomForestRegressor`, with hyperparameter tuning and cross-validation.

 ## Model Evaluation
-The performance of the models is evaluated using metrics such as Mean Absolute Error (MAE).
+The performance of the models is evaluated using metrics such as Root Mean Squared Log Error(RMSLE).

 ## Feature Importance
 Analyzing feature importance to understand which features have the most significant impact on the model's predictions.